 Why Art Thou Lord So Long From Us – Hymn Lyric

-“Why Art Thou Lord So Long From Us: A Cry for God’s Presence and Deliverance” explores the deep longing for God’s presence and deliverance in the midst of danger and uncertainty.
+“Why Art Thou So Long From Us: A Cry for God’s Presence and Deliverance” explores the deep longing for God’s presence and deliverance in the midst of danger and uncertainty.
 The hymn expresses the frustration and confusion as to why God’s anger seems to burn against His own people.
 It serves as a timeless reminder that, despite the challenges we face, God is always with us, even when it feels like He is far away.

 Why Art Thou Lord So Long From Us